 Use your intuition to guide your thoughts, and focus on the color that you feel most drawn to.

-Once you have settled on a color, focus your intentions onto the chi ball.
+Once you have settled on a color, focus your intentions onto the inner chi ball.

 If you are trying to heal some physical pain, focus on the specific area that is affected.